 More information about the State’s lawsuit can be found here.

-Zimmerman Reed’s Public and AG practice provides legal services to governmental and public entities, including municipalities, public retirement systems, and State Attorneys General.
+Zimmerman Reed’s Public Client practice provides legal services to governmental and public entities, including municipalities, public retirement systems, and state attorneys general.
 Our firm brings a wealth of experience in representing these entities.
-And our proven record in litigating complex cases in a wide range of practice areas—including antitrust, consumer protection, antitrust, health care, and securities and investment fraud—makes us uniquely qualified to advise and represent governmental and public entities.
+And our proven record in litigating complex cases in a wide range of practice areas—including antitrust, consumer protection, health care, and securities and investment fraud—makes us uniquely qualified to advise and represent governmental and public entities.
 We also understand the public policy issues that inform the debate surrounding litigation by governmental and public entities.
-As such we dedicate significant time and resources to the assessment and investigation phase and have resources to vigorously pursue those cases to trial or positive resolution.
+As such, we dedicate significant focus and resources to the assessment and investigation phase prior to litigation and have the resources to vigorously pursue those cases to trial or positive resolution.